linuxmint/cinnamon-spices-themes/Cinnamox-Zanah/files/Cinnamox-Zanah/README.md

 `chmod +x ~/.themes/Cinnamox-Zanah/cinnamon/cinnamox_transparency.sh && ~/.themes/Cinnamox-Zanah/cinnamon/cinnamox_transparency.sh`

 If you are not happy with the end result simply run `~/.themes/Cinnamox-Zanah/cinnamon/cinnamox_transparency.sh` again to chose another option including the default.

+### GTK2 HIDPI support

+If you need HIDPI Support in GTK2 the theme includes a HIDPI version of the gtkrc theme file and a helper script to toggle between the regular and HIDPI version.

+To run the script open a terminal window (Ctrl-Alt-T) and use the following command to make the script executable and launch it.

+`chmod +x ~/.themes/Cinnamox-Zanah/gtk-2.0/cinnamox_toggle_GTK2_HIDPI.sh && ~/.themes/Cinnamox-Zanah/gtk-2.0/cinnamox_toggle_GTK2_HIDPI.sh`

+After the first run you can toggle between the two using `~/.themes/Cinnamox-Zanah/gtk-2.0/cinnamox_toggle_GTK2_HIDPI.sh`

+### qt5ct support

+If you need support for qt5ct configuration the theme includes a premade qt5ct.conf file and a helper script to install it to the correct location `~/.config/qt5ct/colors`

+To run the script open a terminal window (Ctrl-Alt-T) and use the following command to make the script executable and launch it.

+`chmod +x ~/.themes/Cinnamox-Zanah/qt5ct/cinnamox_enable_qt5ct.sh && ~/.themes/Cinnamox-Zanah/qt5ct/cinnamox_enable_qt5ct.sh`

 ## Compatibility